UKCloud/documentation/articles/azure/azs-how-resize-os-drive.md

 $VM = Get-AzureRmVM -ResourceGroupName $RGName -Name $VMName

 # Stop the VM before resizing the disk
-Stop-AzureRmVM -ResourceGroupName $RGName -Name $VMName
+Stop-AzureRmVM -ResourceGroupName $RGName -Name $VMName -Force
 </code></pre>

 Please select the type of disk you are trying to expand: